Frequently Asked Questions (FAQs)

 The lifespan of any dental restoration varies and depends on factors such as oral hygiene practices, bite forces and general oral health.
 Some foods may place additional stress on restorations and should be consumed with care, including very hard foods, sticky foods and foods that require significant biting force.
 Your crown or bridge is strong, but it's not indestructible.

-Attend regular check-ups and professional cleanings at our Nundah practice so Dr Legin can monitor the condition of your restoration and address any concerns early.
+Attend regular check-ups and professional cleans at our Nundah dental practice so Dr Legin can monitor the condition of your restoration and address any concerns early.
 Watch for signs such as sensitivity, looseness or damage, and contact us promptly if you notice any changes.

 With diligent home care and routine professional maintenance, your crown or bridge can provide lasting function and aesthetics, allowing you to eat, speak and smile with confidence.